Adele Cosgrove-Bray is a writer, poet and artist who lives on the Wirral Peninsula in England.

 - Who was the lover of the Roman known as Marc Anthony?
 Cleopatra.

-- Which summer desert is often eaten during Wimbledon's tennis matches?
+- Which summer dessert is often eaten during Wimbledon's tennis matches?
 Strawberries and cream.

 - What happened to the racehorse named Shergar in 1983?
 Kidnapped.

 - In J.M.
 Barrie's novel, where did the Lost Boys live?
 Never Never Land.